 In Saskatchewan, leafy spurge (Euphorbia esula L.) is a noxious weed originally from Eastern Europe that infests pasture and native prairie in a diagonal belt from North Battleford to Estevan.

-- it's a perennial weed that reproduces by both seed and vegetative root buds.
+- It's a perennial weed that reproduces by both seed and vegetative root buds.

-- the plant grows to a height of one metre
+- The plant grows to a height of one metre

-- has long, thin, dark green leaves and can be identified from a distance by distinctive yellow-green flowers.
+- It has long, thin, dark green leaves and can be identified from a distance by distinctive yellow-green flowers.

 Leafy spurge is very competitive and easily out-competes many forage and native plant species.
 The juice of the plant is a white, milky latex that may cause mouth and throat blistering in cattle and contact dermatitis in people.